Pinterest · Business Navigation · Q4 2022 to Q4 2024

 Two years, four milestones, no PM for the first one.

-Scoping, measurement framework, experiment design, stakeholder alignment, launch.
-When a PM joined for M2, I redirected the freed capacity into navigation governance, a system nobody asked me to build, addressing a problem I saw coming.
+Scoping, the measurement framework, experiment design, stakeholder alignment, launch.
+For the first milestone that was all one job, and it was mine.
+When a PM joined for M2, I put the time that gave me back into navigation governance, which nobody had asked for.

 Research